dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 1. Create a new Configuration in the Zero Touch console.
-2. Choose **Android Device Policy** from the EMM DPC dropdown.
+2. Choose **Microsoft Intune** from the EMM DPC dropdown.
 3. In Google’s Zero Touch console, copy/paste the following JSON into the DPC extras field.
 Replace the *YourEnrollmentToken* string with the enrollment token you created as part of your enrollment profile.
+Be sure to surround hte enrollment token with double quotes.

 ```
 {